jessegoodier/NGINX-Core-Controller-Workshop/Workshop_Config_Guide.md

 3. Browse to the real-real time dashboard that was just enabled by going to http://plus-ip/dashboard.html

-## Install Controler Agent on workshop-plus1
+## Install Controler Agent on VM1: workshop-plus1

 4. Copy commands from the controller>Graphs>New Instance (on bottom left).

-## Configure Load Balancing Within Controller
+## Configure Load Balancing Within Controller gui

 5. Wait for the new instance to appear, then click on the load balancing tab and edit the default route to be a proxy to http://time_service/